lukka/run-cmake/README.md

 ## <a id='quickstart'>Quickstart</a>

-It is __highly recommended__ to [use vcpkg as a submodule](https://github.com/lukka/run-vcpkg/#best-practices).
-Here below the sample where vcpkg is stored in a Git submodule:
+It is __highly recommended__ to use both [vcpkg as a submodule](https://github.com/lukka/run-vcpkg/#vcpkgsubmodule) and a [vcpkg.json](https://github.com/lukka/run-vcpkg/#vcpkgjson) manifest file to declaratively specify the dependencies.

 ```yaml
   # Sample when vcpkg is a submodule of your repository (highly recommended!)